parryc/thevoid/templates/leflan/language_azeri.md

 2|-(I)n|-(I)nIz
 3|-(s)I|-(s)I

 Since the only the 3rd person endings are ambiguous, a pronoun is only required for 3SG and 3PL.
-Otherwise, the GEN pronoun can be dropped.
+Otherwise, the GEN pronoun can be dropped.<cite>[EoA, p53]</cite>

 For chained possession, ex. my friend's cat's encyclopedia, each object possessed must get a POSS suffix and each object possessing must get the GEN suffix.
 This means that some objects will have multiple suffixes.
 For example, <ex>_Universitet-in böyük kitabxana-sı-n-ın təzə kitablar-ı_ ⧸ The university's big libray's new books</ex>.
 How does this work?